6. Temperature converter2

 def CtoF_click(self, **event_args):

 6.10.
-Add Code for Celcius enter key
+Add Code for celsius enter key

 This opens up the opportunity to do the reverse calculation form C to F using the enter key.

-Click the Celcius text box.
+Click the celsius text box.

 In the properties panel: events section, click the blue icon for the pressed_enter event.

-def celcius_pressed_enter(self, **event_args):
+def celsius_pressed_enter(self, **event_args):

 6.11.
 Final code